 |Last day of class||Jan 15|

 |Program Ends||Jan 16|

-Following this course students can enrol in an additional Thailand Summer Program course.
-The Environmental Conservation and Sustainable Development in Southeast Asia course offered during Session 2 of the Thailand Summer Program is designed to complement the Asian Approaches to Holistic Health and Wellness course.
-Both courses are taught by Dr. Pierre Echaubard.
+Following this course students have the option to add Environmental Conservation and Sustainable Development in Southeast Asia offered during Session 2.
+This course is designed to complement the Asian Approaches to Holistic Health and Wellness course.
+Both are taught by Dr. Pierre Echaubard.

 Fees & Inclusions